qschweitzer/POWERSHELL-REST-API/README.md

 start from http://localhost:8000

 ### Use API
+**If you don't specify a computer the request will be executed on the local hosting script machine.**
 #### GET
 To use the API, simply do a GET query to http://localhost:8000/token=yourtoken/(optional:computer=targetcomputer)/get/command=get-help for example.